Tej-55/kat-sqAmp-calculation/README.md

-# Titans for Squared Amplitude Calculation
+# KAT for Squared Amplitude Calculation

 This repository implements and evaluates the Kolmogorov-Arnold Transformer for calculating squared amplitudes in particle physics.
 The project compares the performance of a standard T5 transformer model against the more advanced KAT architecture on this specialized task.